brittanyjoiner15/eui-event-template/README.md

 - Clone this repo (select "use this template" at the top)
 - Cd to the repo on your local machine
 - Run `yarn install`
-- Run `yarn start dev` to start it up!
+- Run `yarn start` to start it up!
 - Go to localhost:3000 in your browser to view it!

 ## Connect Google Sheets with your app